 Description

-The Castle, in its initial configuration, dating back to the late 15th century, had a quadrilateral shape (a right-angled trapezoid), with four Rondelle (circular towers) at the corners, with the one facing the sea protruding the most, as often depicted in treatises by Francesco di Giorgio Martini.
+The Castle, in its initial configuration, dating back to the late 15th century, had a quadrilateral (right-angled trapezoid) shape, with four Rondelle (circular towers) at the corners, the one facing the sea being the most prominent, as often depicted in treatises by Francesco di Giorgio Martini.

 Outside the original quadrilateral are two spaces, undoubtedly among the most representative of the entire structure: the triangular and rectangular rooms.
 The triangular room was created during the mid-16th-century expansions, when the bastion between the two Rondelles was added to the exterior.
 Particularly striking is the vaulted ceiling of this room, defined by the intersection of three Carparo stone pavilion claddings that follow the unique shape of the room.